Jane Andrews

-Jane Dawn Elizabeth Andrews (born 1 April 1967) is an English former royal dresser for Sarah, Duchess of York, who was convicted at the Old Bailey in 2001 of murdering her lover, Tom Cressman.
-She was released from prison in 2015.
+Jane Dawn Elizabeth Andrews (born 1 April 1967) is an English former royal dresser for Sarah Ferguson, who was imprisoned in 2001 for murdering her lover, and released from prison in 2019.

 Early life

 Andrews was born in Cleethorpes, Lincolnshire.
 Her father worked as a joiner and her mother as a social worker.
 As a child, Andrews was promising and intelligent, excelling in grammar school.
 But because of the family's debt, they moved to a small townhouse in the nearby seaport town of Grimsby, where she attended Hereford Secondary School.

 Throughout her teenage years, Andrews struggled with various psychological problems including depression, panic attacks, and an eating disorder.
 At the age of 15, she attempted suicide by overdose after her mother discovered her truancy.
 Two years later, at age 17, she became pregnant and had an abortion, which she later stated was a traumatising experience.